Vladeta-Milosavljevic/VM-Gigs/README.md

 ```

 * Place the project folder in the same folder as the virtual enviroment
-* Navigate to the project folder in the ternimal
+* Navigate to the project's root folder in the ternimal
 * Setup the database and run the migration

 ```